lley154/littercoin/README.md

 ```

 #### Update Environment variables and Start Next.js
-1. Using Web VS Code explorer, navigate to the .bashrc file located your home directory (cd ~).
+1. Using Web VS Code explorer, navigate to the .bashrc file located in your home directory (cd ~).
-2. Add the following lines at the end of it, and use the correct values obtain from the above steps.
+2. Add the following lines at the end of it, and use the correct values obtained from the above steps.
 ```
 export NEXT_PUBLIC_BLOCKFROST_API_KEY="get-your-key-from-blockfrost.io"
 export NEXT_PUBLIC_BLOCKFROST_API="https://cardano-preprod.blockfrost.io/api/v0"